bbonsign/pandoc_resume/markdown/resume.md

     * Programmed full-stack web applications with Python and Django

-    * Worked with Git version control in a collaborative environment
+    * Worked with Git and GitHub in a collaborative environment

     * Developed class projects with object-oriented programming to organize and modularize features

     * Mentored fellow students and reviewed their code in a way that led them to greater understanding of programming concepts

-    * Pair-programed in an agile environment to implement full stack applications
+    * Pair-programed in an agile environment, both in person and remotely

-    * Created a crossword authoring web app using Vue.js as a final project (repo: <https://github.com/Crossword-Editor/crossword-editor>)
+    * Created a crossword authoring web app using Vue.js as a final project (repo: <https://github.com/Crossword-Editor/crossword-editor>), while working on a remote team

 Aug 2018 - January 2020